Find what you are looking for

 General Data Protection Regulation brings into effect new rights for people, such as:

-- The right to be forgotten – Organisations must delete a person’s data, under certain circumstances, on the request of an individual.
+- The right to be forgotten – Organisations must delete a person’s data, under certain circumstances, at the request of an individual.

 - The right to access – Organisations have to supply users with a copy of all data that they have collected on them.